maitra/BootClust/README.md

 #### Output

-classification vectors and set of produced *p*-values (corresponding files are placed in folder `OUTPUT`)
+Classification vectors and set of produced *p*-values (corresponding files are placed in folder `OUTPUT`)

+For details on methodology and examples on performance, please see:

+Maitra, R., Melnykov, V. & S. N. Lahiri.
+(2012) "Bootstrapping for significance of compact clusters in multi-dimensional datasets." *Journal of the American Statistical Association*, 107(497):378-392.
+DOI: 10.1080/01621459.2011.646935. <https://www.tandfonline.com/doi/abs/10.1080/01621459.2011.646935>